Georgia College RecSports (Intramural / Club) Policies and Procedures

 Minor team sports and individual sports are scheduled into tournaments.
 The format and schedule of tournaments will be based on the number of teams entered and level of competition.

 Cancellations made due to inclement weather are made to protect the safety of the participants and the condition of the playing fields.
 Decisions concerning the cancellation of games due to inclement weather will be made as soon as possible on the day of scheduled games.
-Cancellations of games will be sent out through @gc_recsports.
+Cancellations of games will be sent out through our twitter handle @gc_recsports.
 Team captains and participants are encouraged to check these sources regularly throughout the day leading up to their games for the status of their game(s).

 A team forfeits when they fail to appear at the appointed game location at the scheduled game time.
 If no participants are checked in by game time the game will automatically be forfeited.
 A 2.5 sportsmanship rating will be given to any team who forfeits a game.